 Call us today on 01283 243 350

 Paul Davies TV Aerial Installation Burton upon Trent can help with weak reception, pixelation or lousy picture quality, ad we understand it is annoying.
-Also, we understand that TV is a significant part of individuals entertainment and relaxation time.
+Also, we understand that TV is a significant part of individuals’ entertainment and relaxation time.
 Therefore, we can solve these issues immediately.
-If you start to experience any of these problems you may want to know, Paul Davies TV Aerial Installation Burton upon Trent are on hand seven days a week to help you get back to enjoying your favourite show immediately.
+If you start to experience any of these problems you may want to know that Paul Davies TV Aerial Installation Burton upon Trent are on hand seven days a week to help you get back to enjoying your favourite show immediately.

 TV Aerial Problems

 How do I know if my TV aerial is operating correctly?
 If you have tried examining the cabling and re-tuning the channels and not anything seems to solve the issue then call us, and one of our fitters will come out to examine and fix the problems for you.
 Further, Paul Davies TV Aerial Installation Burton upon Trent will verify the sockets and wiring as well as the aerial on the roof.

 Further, problematic issues frequently involve the surroundings of trees or high buildings surrounding your house, faulty sockets or cabling, intense storms carrying the aerial out of position, faulty amplifiers or splitters or living within a lousy reception area.
 Further, we are only a call away, and we are more than pleased to attend and resolve the issues.
 Overall, we will deliver the best maintenance and tv aerial repairs service available.

 Notably, a common question asked is what aerial would operate best in my home or business.
 When contemplating the best outdoor tv aerial to fit at your property, you ought to think about more than just the cost.
 Importantly, issues such as the closeness of the nearest TV Aerial pole to the site of your house or the nearby environment, for example, do you have high-level buildings or trees around you?